Tmitchy/-SOC-Home-Lab-Build/AD-User-Group-Administration.md

 ## 📋 Purpose

 This document covers the core identity-management skills practiced on the Domain Controller in my home SOC lab: creating and organizing users, structuring Organizational Units (OUs), managing group membership, and handling account lifecycle actions like disabling and re-enabling accounts.
-This is foundational AD administration — the kind of work that underpins almost every identity-related security event a SOC investigates (account lockouts, privilege changes, suspicious group membership).
+This is foundational AD administration, the kind of work that underpins almost every identity-related security event a SOC investigates (account lockouts, privilege changes, suspicious group membership).

 ---